digicatapult/inteli-api/docs/tokenFormats/order.md

 ## POST /order/{id}/rejection

-A supplier rejects an order along with amendment suggestions
+A supplier rejects an order, along with amendment suggestions.

 ### Request body